 Der Blaue Reiter (‘The Blue Rider’, 1903) by Wassily Kandinsky; Wassily Kandinsky, Public domain, via Wikimedia Commons

 Der Blaue Reiter shows a misleadingly simple image, as a lone horseback rider dressed in blue is depicted galloping through the fields.
 However, it represents a critical moment in Kandinsky’s growing pictorial language, as the sun-streaked hillside reveals his interest in contrasting lightness and darkness, in addition to him capturing both stillness and movement within the same image.

-The work’s abstracted character invited viewers to interpret the scene, with this canvas becoming the symbol of the expressive possibilities that were welcomed by the avant-garde Expressionist artists.
+The work’s abstracted character invites viewers to interpret the scene, with this canvas becoming the symbol of the expressive possibilities that were welcomed by the Expressionism artists.

 Franz Marc (1880 – 1916)

 Another founding member of Der Blaue Reiter was German artist Franz Marc, who was fascinated with animals and known for his use of animal symbolism within his artworks.
 Practicing art as a painter, printmaker, and watercolorist, Marc was a key member of the Expressionist group who gave a deep emotional and psychological meaning to the colors he used within his works.
 Marc made use of the color blue within his most well-known works, as he believed it to symbolize potent masculinity and spirituality.